klleee28/Daymark/README.md

-# Second Brain
+# Daymark

-Second-brain is a local-first personal task manager inspired by the calm workflow and visual hierarchy of Things 3.
+daymark is a local-first personal task manager inspired by the calm workflow and visual hierarchy of Things 3.
 This first milestone delivers the PWA shell, Dexie persistence, reactive data hooks, core smart-list and project navigation, task completion, checklist interaction, and responsive quick capture.

 ## Included in this milestone